Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: Benchmark Construction and Evaluation

 We employed a combination of large language models and human verification to label data across different tasks.
 Our methodology involves task-specific prompt construction and output matching to ensure data quality and diversity while maintaining alignment with real clinical case scenarios.

 To ensure consistency and comparability across the benchmark, we standardized the classification of examination items into two main categories: Physical Examinations and Auxiliary Examinations.
 Physical Examinations include evaluations of various body systems and general health indicators, while Auxiliary Examinations encompass different imaging techniques and laboratory tests.
 We utilized GPT-4o to extract and classify examination items from each case, followed by manual verification to ensure accuracy.
 For medical imaging, we classified images into seven types, and manual review ensured the correctness of the classifications.
 Additionally, treatment items were extracted and categorized from each case.
-This standardization process ensures that the dataset is consistent, facilitating accurate and comparable evaluations of LLM performance. \autoref{fig:department_statistics} shows the statistics of different departments and \autoref{fig:case_show} demonstrate a case after standardization.
+This standardization process ensures that the dataset is consistent, facilitating accurate and comparable evaluations of LLM performance. \autoref{fig:case_show} and \autoref{fig:case_show_chinese} demonstrate a case after standardization in English and Chinese. \autoref{fig:department_statistics} shows the statistics of different departments.